Using Models To Predict Molecular Structure Lab

 The prediction of molecular structures relies on the principles of quantum mechanics and classical mechanics.
 Quantum mechanical methods, such as ab initio calculations and density functional theory (DFT), aim to solve the Schrödinger equation for a given molecular system.
 These methods provide a highly accurate description of electronic structure and interatomic interactions but can be computationally demanding, especially for large molecules.

 Classical mechanical methods, also known as molecular mechanics, employ empirical force fields to describe the potential energy of a molecule.
-Force fields consist of mathematical functions that approximate the interactions between atoms based on parameters derived from experimental data or quantum mechanical calculations.
+Plus, force fields consist of mathematical functions that approximate the interactions between atoms based on parameters derived from experimental data or quantum mechanical calculations.
 Molecular mechanics methods are computationally efficient and can handle large systems, but their accuracy is limited by the quality of the force field.

 Computational Methodologies for Structure Prediction